meodai/rampensau/README.md

 ### scaleSpreadArray(valuesToFill, targetSize, fillFunction)

 Scales and spreads an array to the target size using interpolation.
+In the context of RampenSau, this is used to create a smooth transition between colors.
+Let's say you have an array of 3 colors and you want to create a ramp of 10 colors.
+You can use this function to fill the gaps between the colors and create a smooth transition.

 - `valuesToFill` array     → Initial array of values
 - `targetSize` int         → Desired size of the resulting array